Salman1804102/salman1804102.github.io/_posts/welldev_trainee_software_engineer_interview_experience.md

 ---
-title: 'My Interview Experience with WellDev for a Trainee Software Engineer Position'
+title: 'Interview Experience with WellDev for a Trainee Software Engineer Position'
 date: 2024-09-05
 permalink: /welldev-trainee-software-engineer-interview-experience/
 tags:
   - Interview Questions
   - Trainee Software Engineer
   - WellDev
+  - ColdFusion
 ---

 I recently had the opportunity to interview with **WellDev**, a renowned multinational software company based in Dhaka, for the role of **Trainee Software Engineer (ColdFusion)**.
 The interview process involved three rounds, each testing a variety of technical and problem-solving skills.
 Here's a breakdown of my experience and the lessons I learned.